Can Reasoning Path still be Effective as Input? Bridging Post-Reasoning to Chain-of-Thought Compression: Experiment Setting Details

 \subsection{Optimization Process}

-In the UCoT architecture, we meticulously design two crucial training stages: Upfront Thought Generation and Upfront Thought Utilization, as comprehensively illustrated in Algorithms \ref{algorithm:c} and \ref{algorithm:e}, respectively.
+In the UCoT architecture, we meticulously design two crucial training stages: Contextual CoT Generation and Contextual CoT Utilization, as comprehensively illustrated in Algorithms \ref{algorithm:c} and \ref{algorithm:e}, respectively.
 In addition, Algorithm \ref{algorithm:i} illustrates the reasoning process of UCoT.